Retail businesses collect more data than ever before and from every aspect of the supply chain, including:

 5. Choosing a Partner with a Proven Track Record

 Plenty of companies wrap the AI buzzword around the same claims.
 Some are dressing up older technology in more modern clothes.

-Others are pitching unproven solutions in search for retailers willing to be their guinea pigs.
+Others are pitching unproven solutions in search of retailers willing to be their guinea pigs.

 Retailers need a partner that combines deep AI expertise with an established history in retail management technology.
-The right partner will have a proven track record delivering truly unified predictive analytics and AI solutions that are truly business specific.
+The right partner will have a proven track record of delivering truly unified predictive analytics and AI solutions that are truly business-specific.